The Gunny Sack

 Notes

-• If using canned corn, you can toast the corn kernels in a lightly greased skillet over medium-high heat, stirring often, until corn starts to brown to get the "grilled" flavor.
+Grill four peeled ears of corn on the cob and allow them to cool slightly before cutting the corn kernels off the cob.
+Or, if using canned or frozen corn, you can toast the corn kernels in a lightly greased skillet over medium-high heat, stirring often, until the corn starts to brown to get the charred flavor.

 Nutrition